AgilePM or PRINCE2 Agile – Which certification is best?

 For organisations, when choosing between Agile PM or PRINCE2 Agile it is important that you make the decision based on where you are now and what you are looking to achieve.

 It is not possible to say one is better than the other because you must take in to account your organisation’s own situation before deciding.
 You need to look at what your prevailing way of working is based on several factors:

 - If you are a ‘PRINCE2 shop’ you would be best to adopt PRINCE2 Agile.

 - If you have your own agile project management process, then you would be advised to look at both so you can see if either of them offers you options to update your own best practice.

 - If you are looking to adopt an agile project management framework from scratch, then Agile PM is marginally the quickest and cheapest option for a credible framework that has been around since the mid-nineties.

-You can still opt to go for PRINCE2 and PRINCE2 Agile instead as it is a more recognisable ‘brand’ worldwide and the PRINCE2 Agile guidance is more comprehensive and up to date in its coverage of agile (describing such things as Scrum, Kanban, Lean Startup and Cynefin).
-However, it will take a little longer to become accredited and is slightly more expensive.
+You can still opt to go for PRINCE2 and PRINCE2 Agile instead as it is a more recognisable ‘brand’ worldwide and the PRINCE2 Agile guidance is more comprehensive and up to date in its coverage of agile (describing such things as Scrum, Kanban, and Lean Startup).

 Alternatives to AgilePM and PRINCE2 Agile

 In North America, in particular, a very popular project management approach is based upon the Project Management Body of Knowledge (PMBOK) by the Project Management Institute (PMI).